 Five specimens for each of the orientations (edgewise, horizontal and vertical) for both materials were manufactured.
 The selected printing conditions were infill density of 50 %, printing speed of 80 mm/s, tri-hexagonal infill pattern and layer height of 0.3 mm, with the objective of limiting the use of material and the time required for printing.
 A total of 30 specimens were tested.

 Figure 5a shows the images of the tested specimens displaying the same type of fracture as in the first two phases.
 It is interesting to evaluate the reduction in the tensile strength depending on the type of material and the orientation in which the specimens were printed.
-Thus, Figure 5b details the tensile strength by means of the mean values for the five specimens at each orientation.
+Thus, Figure 5b details the tensile strength of samples including a the mean values for the five specimens at each orientation.
 From the results, it is clear that the horizontal orientation is the one that provided the higher tensile strength as found by Corapi et al.54, followed by the edgewise orientation.
 Likewise, the virgin specimens performed better than the recycled ones.
 According to Kiendl and Gao55, for unidirectional layups, when the fibers are aligned with the loading direction, toughness, strength and stiffness attain the highest values.

 Comparing the inter-variation between materials, the results proved that the vertical orientation had the worst results due to the deposition of the layers perpendicular to the tensile direction which was 31.0 MPa (average virgin) and 27.0 MPa (average recycled), representing a reduction of 13% for the recycled material with respect to the virgin one.
-These results correspond to those by Chacón et al.43, Corapi et al.54 and Wang et al.52 For the others orientations, the decrease in the tensile strength were 6.71 and 7.91 % for edgewise and horizontal, respectively.
-Regarding the intravariation among the three building orientations, it was found that there was a reduction of 33.14 % and 40.88 % from the horizontal to the vertical orientation, for virgin and recycled, respectively.
-These results give an estimate of the substitution of a virgin material for a recycled one, in terms of resistance reduction through printing under applications such as prototyping.
+These results correspond to those by Chacón et al.43, Corapi et al.54 and Wang et al.52 For the edgewise orientation, a decrease of 6.71 % was evidenced from 35.9 Mpa (Virgin) to 33.5MPa (recycled).
+Likewise, a decrease of 7.91 % for horizontal orientation (from 41.3MPa virgin to 38.1Mpa recycle).
+On the other hand, comparing the intravariation of the vertical with respect to the horizontal orientation in both materials, it was found that there was a reduction of 33.14 % and 40.88 % for virgin and recycled, respectively.
+This demonstrates the influence on the mechanical resistance.
+Nevertheless, this reduction for recycled material remains in the same order of magnitude and comparable.
+These results give an estimate of the substitution of a virgin material for a recycled one, in terms of resistance reduction using printing parameters that can be considered as ‘draft mode’, which are usable as a prototyping setup.